top of page

 • the au pair has basic knowledge of the German language (A1),

-• the au pair must not be related to a family member (no circumvention of family reunification regulations).
+• The au pair must not be related to a family member (no circumvention of family reunification regulations).

-Contact us
+Contact Us

 Are you looking for a lawyer specializing in German immigration and visa law?
 We are happy to assist you with residence procedures before embassies, immigration authorities, and administrative courts.
-Our specialised attorneys are always by your side.
 Contact us to book an online appointment with a German immigration lawyer!

 To apply for an au pair visa, numerous documents must be submitted to the Federal Employment Agency, the embassy and the immigration authorities .